1st March 2020

-They will complete a single dash from the end of the finish straight back under the finish gantry.
+They will complete a single dash along the finish straight.

 All children will receive a medal for taking part to mark their achievement.
 Parents can run with their child without having to pay or register.